 Inclusivity doesn’t just include race.
 It’s important to make sure your company is observing any and all religious and cultural practices your employees may take part in.

 For example, make sure your catered events offer multiple meat options due to dietary restrictions such as pork.
-Another example of focusing on inclusivity in the workplace is to honor religious holidays that may not be celebrated by everyone such as Kwanza, Hanukkah, or Ramadan.
+Another example of focusing on inclusivity in the workplace is to honor religious holidays that everyone may not celebrate.
+For example, Kwanza, Hanukkah, or Ramadan.

 Hold yourselves accountable as an employer

-Consider writing goals as to how you see your company moving forward so that you can regularly check to see if you’re on track.
+Consider writing goals for your company to regularly check to see if you’re on track.
 Don’t be afraid to ask for assistance or additional training when needed.